Back to California

 Special License Plates for Disabled Veterans

-This law changes how disabled veterans are defined and ensures they can get special license plates without extra fees.
+This law changes how disabled veterans are defined and expands eligibility for special license plates without additional fees.

 What This Bill Does